Designated Non-Financial Businesses and Professions

 8. Reporting obligations, as mandated by the country’s regulator;

-9. Periodic review of risk assessments and compliance programme;
+9. Periodic review of risk assessments and compliance programmes;

 10. Monitoring and Reporting of: